 Here are some miscellaneous facts about the MAiD laws:

-The opponents to MAiD laws are some religious groups, primarily the Catholic church, some politically conservative groups, and some groups of disabled persons (they fear the slippery slope – some day we may be asked to end our lives).
+The opponents to MAiD laws are some religious groups, primarily the Catholic church, some politically conservative groups, and some groups of disabled persons (they fear the slippery slope – saying some day they may be told or forced to end their lives).

 The MAiD laws have been successful.
 They have survived many legal challenges.
 The slippery slope arguments have failed – there is no abuse.
 The valid criticisms of the law are its strict limitations.
 Many people want MAiD to be similar to Canada’s.